 You are encouraged to get out of bed and walk on a regular basis.
 In general it is better to be moving around while taking pain medication as needed rather than lying in bed most of the day to avoid discomfort.
+Wear the brace you were given for support and comfort when you are up and walking.
 You should use your judgment as to when to rest and avoid over-doing it in the first few days after surgery.